kyleu/boilerplay/README.md

 Reporting to Graphite can be enabled through application.conf, and reports to 127.0.0.1:2003 by default.
 Metrics exposes all actors, queries, logs, requests, and jvm info.

+## Make it your own

+To start your own project, you can change every instance of the word "boilerplay" to your project's id, and change every instance of "Boilerplay" to your project's name.
+Don't worry, there's only a few.

 ## Contributing